Kotlin/kotlinx-lincheck/docs/progress-guarantees.md

 1. According to the contract there is only one writer, so add `write(first, second)` operation to the non-parallel operations group.
-2. Checking for progress guarantees is supported in the model checking mode, set the corresponding option:
+2. Checking for progress guarantees is supported in the model checking strategy, set the corresponding option:
    `ModelCheckingOptions().checkObstructionFreedom(true)`.

 Here is the resulting test: